dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 ### Working with enums

 An *enumeration* or *enum* in short is like a *fixed set of constants*.
 For example, the seasons of the year.
 Enumerations offer compile-time type-safety for such sets of constants.
+This set of constants *may be empty*.

 Enum values are not created by us, but by the compiler.
 In other words, *enum constructors* are *private*, either implicitly or explicitly (if we explicitly provide a constructor and explicitly mark it as `private`).